Columbia University cancels main commencement after weeks of pro-Palestinian protests

 The University of Southern California earlier canceled its main graduation ceremony while allowing other commencement activities to continue.
 Students abandoned their camp at USC early Sunday after being surrounded by police and threatened with arrest.

 Other universities have held their graduation ceremonies with beefed-up security.
-The University of Michigan's ceremony was interrupted by chanting a few times Saturday, while in Boston, some students waved small Palestinian or Israeli flags as Northeastern University held its commencement Sunday in Fenway Park.
+The University of Michigan's ceremony was interrupted by chanting a few times Saturday, while in Boston on Sunday, some students waved small Palestinian or Israeli flags as Northeastern University held its commencement in Fenway Park.

 The protests stem from the conflict that started Oct.
 7 when Hamas militants attacked southern Israel, killing about 1,200 people, mostly civilians, and taking roughly 250 hostages.
 The student protesters are calling on their schools to divest from companies that do business with Israel or otherwise contribute to the war effort.